edwinkapkei/apollo-graphql-tv-shows/readme.md

 	<dd>Client to consume and display Apollo graphql data</dd>
 	</br>
 </dl><br>
-<dd>Every resource is offline with the exception of TVMaze APIs.</dd>
-<dd>In order to run the whole project kindly clone the three repositories.</dd>
+<dd>Every resource is offline with the exception of TVMaze APIs so in order to run the whole project kindly clone the three repositories.</dd>
 <dd>The main things to take into consideration is the different URLs required for the platforms to interact</dd>
 <dl>
     <dt><a href="https://github.com/edwinkapkei/apollo-graphql-tv-shows/tree/master/src/datasources">Data sources urls</a></dt>